 Top 5 tips for global expansion

-Clear and realistic objectives are needed in order to track milestones, anticipate issues which could arise and avoid wasting time and money.
+Clear and realistic objectives are needed when expanding into a new market in order to track milestones, anticipate issues which could arise and avoid wasting time and money.

 Without wishing to state the obvious, you will need to consider the implications of exporting on every aspect of your operation and consider obtaining assistance early on to help identify any local considerations of which you may not be aware.
 Government offices, embassies and export advisers will be able to provide you with research and introductions for the local infrastructure, laws, accounting and employment practices.
 You should also take advice on protecting your intellectual property to protect your business and to ensure you are aware of other businesses in your space.